Lara Trump Gushes Over Husband Eric Trump, Opens Up About Having More Kids And Her Love For Her Family

 This arm of the Trump family splits their time between their Westchester estate and a home in New York City, maintaining some distance from the intensity of Washington, D.C.
 Lara admitted that sometimes some of them long for the days when the family wasn’t so high-profile, but they embrace their calm and quiet life at their Briarcliff Manor home as a way to get away from the chaos.

-From the looks of things, Eric and Lara Trump have found a nice balance between staying involved in his father’s political efforts while still maintaining some privacy and solitude away from the chaos of Washington D.C.
+From the looks of things, Eric and Lara Trump have found a nice balance between staying involved in his father’s political efforts while still maintaining some privacy and solitude away from the chaos of Washington, D.C.
 How soon will Lara Trump and her husband Eric be having additional children and how many will they have?
 It sounds as if that tidbit remains negotiable and supporters will be anxious to see when they are ready to give Luke a sibling or two.